foprel/snowflake-101-training/hands-on-lab-2/README.md

 );
 ```

-### 4. Virtual Warehouses
+### 4. Create virtual warehouses
-Now let's create two Virtual Warehouses, one for the DATA_ENGINEER and one for the DATA_ANALYST role.
+Now let's create two [virtual warehouses](https://docs.snowflake.com/en/sql-reference/sql/create-warehouse.html), one for the DATA_ENGINEER and one for the DATA_ANALYST role.
 With the parameters shown below you can edit the functionality as well as the size of the virtual warehouses:

 ```sql
 create or replace warehouse ANALYST_WH